Proper Python setup with pyenv & Poetry

 (testapp-py3.12) [~/testapp]$

 This will create the virtual environment (virtualenv), if not already existing, and then spawn a new shell with that virtual environment activated.
-This can be seen in the prompt (PS1): (testapp-py3.12) [~/testapp]$
+This can be seen in the prompt (PS1): (testapp-py3.12) [~/testapp]$.

-, you will see another symlink, linking to the virtual environment:
+If you now run which python, you will see another symlink, linking to the virtual environment:

 (testapp-py3.12) [~/testapp]$ which python